 Go south/east two or three miles then turn left where a forest service sign says Livingston Peak.
-In about a mile or so you turn left again and work your way back up and to the south to the trail head.
+In about a mile or so you turn left again and work your way back up and to the south to the trailhead.
 Rough road, takes maybe 40 minutes from town.
 At the trailhead there is a sign, you hike along an old road to a right turn (maybe 3/8 mile) marked with a sign saying simply "Trail" then shortly run into the Suce/Mission creek trail.

 There will be a sign that says "Absaroka Beartooth Wilderness Area".
 Here turn left (East) and hike a few miles to the saddle.
+From the Saddle you turn straight south, the trail is steeper for the last 1,000' vertical to the summit.
 The roundtrip is about 7 miles, with about 3,000' vertical.
 It might take you 3 hours in and two out, but remember about 1/12 hours driving time from Livingston and back and the road is rough.
 This would be a tough climb is it is wet or icy.